hygzhu/hackwestern-2016-P2Secure/README.md

 # P2Secure

+UPDATE: We won the prize for best use of BlockChain in our hack!
+YAY!

 P2Secure allows users to lend their items and borrow items from others locally.
 Lenders will get an incentive to lend (get a rental fee from the borrower) and the borrower will be able to get items when they need it instead of having to pay a one-time large cost for purchasing the item.
 This is a great advantage for the borrower as they would be able to borrow a variety of items from tools and ladders to textbooks and bikes.

 ## Secure